The golf course has been successfully put to bed for the season.

 - Keep power carts at least 15 yards away from all tee boxes and greens to protect these surfaces.

-- Keep power carts off the mounds and away from bunkers.
-This is for your safety.
+- For your safety, keep power carts off the mounds and away from bunkers.

 - Ball Marks